httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

-Producing and consuming the Client-Cert and Client-Cert-Chain header fields SHOULD be configurable options, respectively, in a TTRP and backend server (or individual application in that server).
+Producing and consuming the Client-Cert and Client-Cert-Chain header fields SHOULD be configurable options, respectively, in a TTRP and backend server (or in an individual application in that server).
 The default configuration for both should be to not use the header fields, thus requiring an "opt-in" to the functionality.